wbsg-uni-mannheim-students/cross-lingual-product-matching/README.md

 ### Settings files

-Individual experiments can be configured using the .json settings files.
+Individual experiments can be configured using the `.json` settings files.
 The `settings_template.json` provides an overview over the possible settings for the experiments.
 Some settings are only avaible in the multi-class setup but not in the pair-wise case, and vice versa.

 ### Run Experiments
-To run a experiment, make sure to provide the path of the individual `.json` settings file as input agrument, such as
+To run a experiment, make sure to provide the path of the individual `.json` settings file as input agrument.
+For instance, to run the `settings_baseline_multi.json`, include the argument *--i path_to_file\settings_baseline_multi.json